 Quick browsing is something that every shopper expects while shopping.
-People consider smart phone as an escape from the boredom caused in between meetings, while travelling or while waiting for their turn to come at a clinic.
-People utilize this time for reviewing emails, surfing social media sites, and of course browsing deals over shopping portals.
+People consider the smartphone as an escape from the boredom caused in between meetings while travelling or while waiting for their turn to come to a clinic.
+People utilize this time for reviewing emails, surfing social media sites, and of course, browsing deals over shopping portals.

 You can grab attention by keeping the product images as large as possible, incorporating in-line zoom and spin features and allowing navigating the products through gestures such as “swipe.
 To add to the user experience, you will need to keep “save” or “add to cart” button visible over the screen, so that the customers can save their favorite items for later purchase.
 Hence, making your browsing experience quick and smart.

-Most of the users who are navigating the site through a tablet or laptop are actually relaxing over the couch while looking for something that might hitch them.
-It has been evaluated through the surveys that the traffic from tablets is steadily increasing.
+Most of the users who are navigating the site through a tablet or laptop are relaxing over the couch while looking for something that might hitch them.
+It has been evaluated through surveys that the traffic from tablets is steadily increasing.
 The user engagement on tablets is following the footsteps of laptops and desktops.
-This is why the marketers should understand how to alter the experience for tablets, so that it comes close to laptops.
+That is why the marketers should understand how to alter the experience for tablets so that it comes close to laptops.
 You can get customer’s attention through the large screen for showing a video gallery or say a detailed view of the product.

 You can make the experience more engaging through the use of features such as 360-degree spin and zoom.
-This could be helpful when the customers have saved a product and want to review it later for more details.
+It could be helpful when the customers have saved a product and want to review it later for more details.
 You can add a video explaining the features of the selected product.
-This is best for all those tablet users who are looking for that extra edge.
+It is best for all those tablet users who are looking for that extra edge.

 Try to incorporate the features that shoppers expect from online shopping.
 Make sure that you display targeted offers such as related or recommended products so that the purchase could be completed.
-Provide product recommendations from the inventory and based upon the shopping history of visitor.
-Come out with something break through such as an app that lets you know about the products in the store that were scanned and the offers that the shopper is viewing.
-This way you can assist the shopper in finding related items.
+Provide product recommendations from the inventory and based upon the shopping history of visitors.
+Come out with something breakthroughs such as an app that lets you know about the products in the store that were scanned and the offers that the shopper is viewing.
+This way, you can assist the shopper in finding related items.